Cannibal Corpse: Germany

+In a 2004 interview, George Fisher attempted to recall what originally provoked the ban: "A woman saw someone wearing one of our shirts, I think she is a schoolteacher, and she just caused this big stink about it.
+So [now] we can't play anything from the first three records.
+And it really sucks because kids come up and they want us to play all the old songs — and we would — but they know the deal.
+We can't play 'Born in a Casket' but can play 'Dismembered and Molested'."

+In a 2019 interview with Christa Jenal, the teacher behind the numerous banning proceedings, spoke about the band: "I have been dealing with the potential for brutalization in society for decades.
+In this context, I came across the band around 25 years ago because, as a teacher, I saw pupils wearing T-shirts depicting babies on grappling hooks.
+They were freely available on the market at the time.
+I've been educating people ever since.
+Cannibal Corpse is not the only band, but I see it as symptomatic of how far things can go when state institutions turn a blind eye.

 Russia

 Six of the eight planned shows from the band's 2014 Russian tour were canceled after protests from local Orthodox activists.
 A month before the tour, religious activist Dimitry Tsorionov said Cannibal Corpse's music was punishable under Russian law because it "incites religious division."
 He commented unfavorably on the lyrics, saying they promoted "death, violence, as well as various kinds of sexual perversion."
 The gig in Nizhny Novgorod was stopped halfway through the set, after police conducted a search for drugs at the venue.
 The concert in Saint Petersburg was canceled at the last minute because of unspecified "technical reasons", OMON arrived shortly after and arrested eighteen concertgoers.
 Cannibal Corpse members stated that Russian authorities threatened to detain the members if they performed because they did not have the correct work visas.

-Responses to critics

-Cannibal Corpse's lyrics and album/T-shirt artwork frequently feature transgressive and macabre imagery, including depictions of extreme violence and gore; the band has always defended this as artistic expression that is clearly fictional.
-In an interview for the documentary Metal: A Headbanger's Journey, George Fisher said that death metal is best understood "as art", and claims that far more violent art can be found at the Vatican, pointing out that such depictions are arguably more transgressive because they actually happened.
-Some examples of Cannibal Corpse's controversial song titles include "I Cum Blood", "Meat Hook Sodomy", "Entrails Ripped from a Virgin's Cunt", "Necropedophile", "Stripped, Raped, and Strangled", "Addicted to Vaginal Skin", "Stabbed in the Throat", "Dismembered and Molested" and "Fucked with a Knife".

-On the same topic, George "Corpsegrinder" Fisher once said in an interview:

-In response to accusations that his band's lyrics desensitize people to violence, Alex Webster argued death metal fans enjoy the music only because they know the violence depicted in its lyrics is not real:

-He also believes the violent lyrics can have positive value: "It's good to have anger music as a release."
-George Fisher explained the content of their songs: "There's nothing ever serious.
-We're not thinking of anybody in particular that we're trying to kill, or harm or anything."